Chicken Gnocchi Soup

 In the refrigerator:

-You can store this soup in the refrigerator up to 4 days in an airtight container.
+You can store this soup in the refrigerator for up to 4 days in an airtight container.

 In the freezer:

-To serve, thaw in the refrigerator overnight or in a pot on the stovetop on low.
+To serve, thaw in the refrigerator overnight or in a pot on the stovetop on low heat.

-overhead image of bowl of chicken gnocchi soup with spoon
+overhead image of chicken gnocchi soup in pot with wooden spoon.

 Serving Suggestions: